Meet Those Behind TQPM

 to sew when I was 9 at my local 4-H Club set me on a journey

 which, so far, has no end.
-I'm married to a wonderful man
+I was married to a wonderful man,

 Maria's fascination with quilts started